About Powell-Clinch Utility District

 PCUD is a multi-county utility district governed by a three-member Board of Commissioners.
 Current Board Members are:

-Charles Oldham, Chairman – is a resident of the Rocky Top area representing Anderson County.
+John Stair, Chairman – is a resident of Clinton representing Anderson County.

-Greg Leach, Treasurer – is a resident of Jacksboro representing Campbell County.
+Greg Leach, Secretary – is a resident of Jacksboro representing Campbell County.

 Day-to-day activities of PCUD are directed by PCUD’s President and General Manager, Mr. Rob Neil.